PhuongPham7112/PhuongPham7112.github.io/_posts/2024-10-01-particle-system.md

 #### Testing and Verification
 To verify the effectiveness of the frustum culling system, I set up a test scenario by spawning 100 imrod meshes in the game world.
 This allowed me to observe the culling in action and confirm that meshes outside the view frustum were indeed being culled correctly.

-This implementation of frustum culling marks a crucial optimization for Prime Engine.
-It will allow for more complex scenes with higher object counts while maintaining good performance.
-My next steps will involve fine-tuning the culling algorithm and exploring additional optimization techniques to further enhance the engine's rendering capabilities.
 <iframe width="800" height="450" src="https://www.youtube.com/embed/-g9rPlzY6xc?si=77GmDF3oPNVoAlDq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Physics Collision